tiberiusferreira/ConsistentImageSegmentation/README.md

-# ConsistentImageSegmentation
+# Consistent Image Segmentation

-Several scripts which take an RGB-D camera feed and microphone sound.
+Several scripts which take an RGB-D (color and depth data) camera feed and microphone sound.

 The goal is to segment the shown cubes and always show the image on the cubes face in the same orientation.